 - 1. How to contact the testing vendor.

 - 2. Requirements for taking an examination.

-- How to apply for an examination, including receiving authorization of eligibility from the state, prelicensing education, and background checks.
+- How to apply for an examination, including receiving state authorization of eligibility from the state, prelicensing education, and background checks.

 - 4. Links to current application forms.

-- 5. How to obtain current forms in hard copy, if available in hard copy.
+- 5. How to obtain current forms in hard copy, if so available in hard copy.

 - 6. Examination fees.

 - 7. Scheduling procedures.

 - 8. The content outline and format of the examination.

 - 9. Supplies provided at the test center.

 - 10. The time limit for the examination.

 - 11. The scoring system.

 - 12. Security procedures.

-- 13. Examination process and procedures. - 14.
-Appropriate examination-taking strategies (e.g., "There is no penalty for incorrect answers, so be sure to answer every question."). - 15.
+- 13. Examination process and procedures. - Appropriate examination-taking strategies (e.g., "There is no penalty for incorrect answers, so be sure to answer every question."). - 15.
 Appropriate use of scratch paper, calculators, and/or other support material. - 16.
 Sample questions. - 17.
 Specific information about taking the test on the computer. - 18.
 List of approved reference materials. - 19.
 List of test centers, alternative test centers, and driving directions to each. - 20.
 Procedures for requesting special accommodation. - 21.
 Examination registration forms. - 22.
-Licensing requirements and procedures. - Refund policies. - 24.
+Licensing requirements and procedures. - 23.
+Refund policies. - 24.
 Holiday or weather-related test center closures. - 25.
 Instructions about how to contact the state insurance department.

 A state should approve each CIB before it is published.
-The licensing director should work with the vendor to set a timeline that will allow for final publication of an updated CIB in advance of the expiration of the prior edition of the CIB.
-The new edition should be provided to test preparation trainers at least six weeks in advance of implementation so that training materials can be updated.
+The licensing director should work with the vendor to set a timeline that will allow for final publication of an updated CIB in advance of the expiration of the CIB's prior edition of the CIB's prior edition of the CIB's prior edition trainers should receive the new edition should be provided to test preparation trainers at least six weeks in advance of implementation so that training materials can be updated.